Weekend Wanderlust: In search of silence in the Casentino forest

 The ancient, spiritual heart of the Casentino forest in eastern Tuscany is full of sights straight out of a fairytale, and it's the perfect place to escape everyday life.

-Apartment blocks in Italian cities can be incredibly noisy, and I'm convinced my neighbours have to be the noisiest of all.
+It's no secret that apartment blocks in Italian cities can be incredibly noisy, and I'm convinced my neighbours might be the noisiest of all.

-As I lie awake in the dark, listening to them apparently moving all the furniture and tap-dancing at five in the morning, I often imagine having my own Tuscan villa in the middle of nowhere.
+As I lie awake in the dark, listening to them rearrange the furniture at five in the morning, I often imagine having my own Tuscan villa in the middle of nowhere.
 It would be completely surrounded by silent forest, with not a noisy neighbour for miles.

 It might take me a while to save up for this fantasy villa.
-Especially since in my mind it has a pool, and an olive grove.
-But in the meantime I can always go to visit the many silent places in the Tuscan forest on the weekend, escape from the neighbours, and reclaim a little bit of my sanity.
+Especially since, in my mind, it has a pool and an olive grove.
+But in the meantime I can go to visit the many silent places in the Tuscan forests on the weekend, and reclaim a little bit of my sanity.

 This region in the upper Arno valley of eastern Tuscany is particularly wild and beautiful, as well as peaceful.